Aquinnos/chatbot/README.md

-# Advanced Chatbot with GLHF API
+# Chatbot with GLHF API

 A modern, responsive chatbot application built with Next.js and the GLHF API.
 This application allows users to have interactive conversations with various state-of-the-art AI language models, including Llama, DeepSeek, Mixtral, and more.